 - Coffee: coffee and caffeine has been use in pre-workouts for a while now and it has been shown to improve performance.
 More studies are needed but if you enjoy drinking coffee, having a cup before you go may help.
 Just make sure to go to the bathroom before you head out.

 The worst thing we can do to our body before a hike is load it up on sugar!
 Sugar gives your body a quick burst of energy and then breaks down just as quickly, otherwise known as a sugar high and a crash.

 Some foods to avoid before hiking are those that are high in sugar and low in nutrients like fast food, processed snacks, and candy bars.
 These types of foods will not give you the energy you need for a hike and might make you feel sluggish or sick.

 Another thing to avoid is eating too much right before hiking; if you have a large breakfast it might be hard to stomach anything else during your trek.

 Here’s a list of the 7 worst things to eat before hiking:

 - Cream based soup/sauces: Cream based soups and sauces are high in fat and calories, and will only make you feel sluggish during your hike.

 - Carbonated Drinks: Carbonated drinks like soda or energy drinks are high in sugar and caffeine, which is not a good combination before a hike.
 Caffeine isn’t necessarily bad – in fact, making coffee on trail is a personal favorite.
 Opt for black coffee instead of a sugary drink.

-- Milk: Milk is a high-fat, high-calorie food that will only make you feel weighed down during your hike.
+- Diary Products: Milk and cheese are high-fat, high-calorie foods that will only make you feel weighed down during your hike.